A few very important things to do before you actually start blogging!

 Do some serious Blogging learning

 Please do this.
 I know you want to blog, and it’s painful to have to wait.
 But take it from me, it’s more painful to have to re-do all your hard work because you made a stupid tiny mistake.
 I can not tell you how many hours I have wasted re-doing.
-If you can afford to invest anything in blogging learning, I would check out the following:
+The following are VERY affordable resources geared towards complete beginners:

-Amy Lynn Andrews Knowtbook – it’s her own personal collection of online business and blogging how-tos, and it’s amazing (and cheap!).
-You literally could not go wrong with this one.
-Amy Lynn Andrews is the first person I look to when I have a blogging how to question.
+Amy Lynn Andrews Knowtbook – is also VERY good, it’s her own personal collection of online business and blogging how-tos, and it’s amazing (and ALSO cheap – 24$!).

-Once you have your blog set up and running, I love love love Lena Gott’s Traffic Transformation Guide – It’s one thing to create a blog, and whole ‘nother thing to get people to come TO your blog.
+Also, once you have your blog set up and running, I love love love Lena Gott’s Traffic Transformation Guide – It’s one thing to create a blog, and whole ‘nother thing to get people to come TO your blog.
 Lena has some awesome strategies that I would absolutely never have thought of (and they work – she gets 400k page views per month!)
 I LOVE this book.
 I’ve read it twice, and will be going through it a third time.
+It’s one of my all time favorites!

 (If you aren’t sure that it’s worth it to spend a little and invest in blogging learning, read my October 2016 Income report!)